Revisiting an old recipe with updated picture and step by step pictures. This refreshing snack is perfect for the summer!

 Btw, did I tell you… I’m back in Bahrain now.
 Reached here yesterday night.
 I’m happy to be back mainly for one reason… it’s sooooo hot back home.
 (Sounds silly when say you are going back to the Middle East, because its hotter in India!)
 Oh, and don't forget the official and unofficial power cuts!
 So here's something that helps you to stay cool.

 I used to have “thayir idli” regularly during my college days.
 After my classes, I used to go straight to Tesschechy’s (my aunt’s) house and she used to make this for me, whenever they had Idli for breakfast.
 I remember being fascinated with mini idlis during my childhood days and I should say the fascination still continues.

 So next time you make idlis at home, try this one.
-It’s healthy,refreshing, tasty and super easy!
+It’s healthy, refreshing, tasty and super easy!
 We made it once for a tea party at home along with some cookies and cakes, but this turned out to be the star attraction!
-Again, this time also, I dont have the step by step pictures.
-I promise to post a detailed one next time, agreed?

 - Curry leaves

-- Beat the yogurt well.
-Grind together coconut, green chilli and ginger to a smooth paste with ½ -1 tbsp water.
-Mix together the beaten yogurt and coconut paste.
+- Grind together coconut, green chilli and ginger to a smooth paste with 1/2 -1 tbsp water.

 - Heat oil in a pan and fry the sliced small onion, dry red chilli, ginger and curry leaves till the onion turns golden brown.
 Add this to the idli mix.
 Refrigerate for 1-2 hours.
 Serve chilled